mbh329/PUI2018_mbh329/HW4_mbh329/README.md

 ### For assignment 3
 I used the Z test to see how the implementation of a new bus line would influence commute time.

-#### For this homework, I had a lot of help from Pablo Mandiola and Yavuz Sunor.
-Most of the work was shared by them and I didn't do very much as far as the actual code, however, for the first time I felt slightly more comfortable doing small bits of code which supplemented the more complex coding.
-I also utlized the resources from Prof. Bianco's notes a lot and those were helpful to setting my workflow.